Home / Fantasy / The Knight's Claimed Bride / Chapter I : The Iron Wolf and the Potion Maker

 Maddie tilted her chin.
 “Speak for yourself.
 I was born to mingle with royalty.”
 She seized two champagne glasses from a passing footman and shoved one into my hand.
 “Drink.
 It'll help.”

 I took a shaky sip, scanning the room.
+And that is when I saw him.

-The Knight Commander Gideon Malik.
+The Knight Commander, Gideon Malik.

 The infamous Iron Wolf.

 He stood near the dais, silent and watchful, wearing dark velvet instead of his usual steel.
-Even without armor, he radiated danger—broad shoulders, sharp jaw, eyes like glacial storms.
+Even without armor, he radiated danger.
+Broad shoulders, a sharp jaw, and eyes like glacial storms.
+He was devastatingly handsome and equally terrifying.

 Beside him, Lady Kalali fluttered like a jewel-colored bird.
 Blond hair piled high in curls, hazel eyes sparkling, lips painted red.
+The Queen’s cousin.
+And officially the most beautiful woman in Jelita, according to last year’s beauty contest.

 Lady Kalali hovered close, talking a mile a minute, probably plotting how to get Gideon to marry her.
+He didn’t even twitch.
+I almost laughed at how spectacularly uninterested he seemed.

 “Becca!
 Maddie!”

-He barreled toward us, blond hair shining under the chandelier, blue eyes crinkled in a smile.
-He looked older.
-Stronger.
-And so heartbreakingly handsome in navy and silver that I thought I might actually faint.
+Rhys’ voice cut through everything like sunlight.
+He barreled toward us, blond hair shining under the chandelier, blue eyes crinkling in a smile.
+He looked older, stronger, and so heartbreakingly handsome in navy and silver that I thought I might actually faint.

 Maddie squealed.
 “Rhys Ashford, look at you!
 You’re practically glowing!”